-The Residents extensively provide formal and informal teaching to the Medical Residents, didactic lectures to the Medical staff, and also teach Therapeutics Laboratory to the P3 University of Washington School of Pharmacy (UWSOP) students during the fall quarter, and P2 UWSOP students during winter and spring quarters.
+The Residents provide formal and informal teaching to the Medical, nursing and pharmacy staff and also teach either at Skill Laboratory to the University of Washington School of Pharmacy (UWSOP) students or Pharmacology Course at Seattle University to the Nurse Practitioner Program.
 Through the UWSOP, the Residents earn an appointment as an affiliate clinical instructor.
-Our Residents are also given the opportunity to earn a teaching certificate through the UWSOP.
-In addition, the Residents precept students and interns for all rotations, and provide education to the pharmacy and nursing staff.
+Our Residents are also given the opportunity to earn a teaching certificate through the UWSOP but it is not required (see "Teaching Certificate" below).
+In addition, the Residents precept students and interns for all rotations, and provide education to the pharmacy staff.

 What types of projects can the Resident be involved in?

 The Residents are involved in many prospective clinical practice management projects in conjunction with the pharmacy and medical staff.
 These projects include but not limited to Drug Monograph Review for Pharmacy and Therapeutics (P & T) Committee, policy development and/or revisions, Medication Use Evaluations (MUEs), committee involvement, protocol development, and pharmacy service development.

 How are the projects chosen?
 Are they all voluntary?

 The Residency Program does require the Resident to complete two P&T committee projects (local and regional), two MUE/DUEs, two short term clinical projects, and at least one project on each rotation (chosen by the rotation preceptor) in order to gain valuable and useful clinical practice management skills.
 All other projects are voluntary.
 In addition, Residents do get to choose their own ASHP-required longitudinal major Resident Project.
 This Resident Project is selected very early in the residency year to allow adequate time for multiple committee approval and data collection and mining.